Last Updated on December 13, 2022 by Chris and Lindsay

 Pro TIP: Sometimes our dog gets anxious if we pack around breakfast time or if we are still traveling during dinner time.
 So we try to not stress her out on travel days by letting her eat breakfast a little early and we may often pull over and give her ample time to eat dinner.

-4. Travel slow and be prepared to stop.
+4. Travel slowly and be prepared to stop.

 When RVing with your dog be prepared to stop as often as your dog requires.
 Use stops as a time for both you and your dog to stretch, exercise or simply take in the views wherever you are.